vbmobile/mobile-id-documentation/docs/index.md

     - app/src/main/assets/Regula

     Place the Database, Regula License and master list files in the new folder.
+    The names of the files must be the following:

+    - Database   -> "db.dat"
+    - License    -> "regula.license"
+    - Masterlist -> "csca_certificates.ldif"

     In your app's module build.gradle import the Bundled version of the ml-kit face-detection
     ```kotlin